oSoWoSo/disroot-howto/pages/10.DisHub/02.Channels/02.Profiles/docs.en.md

 ### What is it?
 Your default profile is public by default and you can't change it.
 That means that anyone can see the information you added on it when they come on your channel.

-However, as explained before, you may create additionnal profiles to give more or less information about you to your connections.
+However, as explained before, you may create additional profiles to give more or less information about you to your connections.

 The "visibility" of a profile is the setting that organized who is going to see this profile.